64bit-Paperclip/FrontendJS/readme.md

 # Frontend.js

-Frontend.js is a tiny, dependency-free framework for building pages from `<fragment>` elements with lightweight state and data binding.
+Frontend.js is a tiny, dependency-free framework for composing web pages from reusable HTML fragments.

-It provides a way to compose static or dynamic HTML pages using reusable fragments, parameter substitution, and simple reactive data without relying on large front-end frameworks or build systems.
+It uses the <fragment> element with a src attribute to include external pieces of markup directly in your page, letting you assemble complete layouts from modular parts without any build step or framework overhead.
+Each fragment remains a valid, standalone HTML file — making your site natively composable, inspectable, and portable.

+Alongside composition, Frontend.js provides a minimal state and data layer for simple reactive behavior.
+Changes to data emit clear, structured events that update bound elements or trigger custom logic, allowing dynamic pages and live UI updates without hidden watchers or virtual DOMs.

 ---